 The principal goal of the Brandeis/Al-Quds partnership's administrative exchanges was to help build Al-Quds University's administrative capacity, and to model collaborative university planning.
 Through a series of personnel exchanges between the two universities, Al-Quds administrators and faculty were studying Brandeis operations and developing strategies to strengthen Al-Quds systems and operations.
 These exchanges comprised two distinct project areas: Administration and Finance and Communications.
 In addition, a third project area in continuing education was being considered.

 Each project began with a short-term visit by Brandeis personnel to Al-Quds to conduct in-depth assessments of Al-Quds systems and policies.
 These visits were followed by extended residencies by Al-Quds personnel at Brandeis, to allow them to observe Brandeis' business processes and systems and, in some cases, enroll in specialized courses.
 These residencies enabled Al-Quds officials to create strategic institutional improvement plans that they planned to implement upon their return to Al-Quds.

 As part of the exchange, Imad Abu Kishek, vice president of Administrative and Financial Affairs at Al-Quds, developed a strategic plan for Al-Quds operations.
-Rola Alafandi, director of Al-Quds public relations, developed a communications plan, and Al-Quds has begun a course of implementing new pedagogical trainings.
-Perry Hanson, Brandeis vice president and vice provost for Libraries and Technology Services, visited Al-Quds twice to follow up on the strategic planning process and consult on library services.
+Rola Alafandi, director of Al-Quds public relations, developed a communications plan, and Al-Quds began a course of implementing new pedagogical trainings.
+Perry Hanson, former Brandeis vice president and vice provost for Libraries and Technology Services, visited Al-Quds twice to follow up on the strategic planning process and consult on library services.